About the Program

 We also offer a Communication Pedagogy option that focuses on preparing students to teach speech, or other communication courses, at community colleges, two-year, or four-year institutions and is taken in conjunction with one of the concentrations.

-In addition to classes in their option area, students take a methodology core and multiple electives.
-All students must demonstrate comprehensive knowledge of the communication discipline in order to complete their degree.
-Students do so by successfully passing comprehensive exams over the department core classes, typically at the end of their first year of study.
-All students also complete a capstone project, either an academic thesis or a more applied creative thesis.
+In addition to classes in their option area, students take a department core and multiple electives.
+All students must complete a capstone project, either an academic thesis or a more applied creative thesis.